-Vines goes on to discuss how the Bible was written in a way that every man could understand its teachings.
-He uses the example of how in Psalms, it reads that “The world is firmly established; it cannot be moved” (Psalm 93:1).
-And how, based on the story of creation, early Christians believed that because humans were central to God’s most important work, the earth must also be the center of the universe.
-It wasn’t until Galileo proved otherwise with the invention of his telescope that they accepted the sun as the center of the universe.
+Vines discusses how the Bible was written so that every man could understand its teachings.
+He uses the example of how in Psalms, it reads that "The world is firmly established; it cannot be moved" (Psalm 93:1).
+And how, based on the story of creation, early Christians believed that because humans were central to God's most important work, the earth must also be the center of the universe.
+It wasn't until Galileo proved otherwise with the invention of his telescope that they accepted the sun as the center of the universe.
 Galileo argued,

 "The Bible used figurative language when describing the heavens so that the text would be 'accommodated to the understanding of every man.'
 From our perspective, the earth seems to stay still while the sun and stars seem to move.
 Scripture used the same approach, Gallilleo argued, but that did not mean it contradicted his findings.
 The biblical authors never intended to take a position on matters of astronomy, he said.
 They simply aimed to communicate effectively." (p.
 23)

-When we are given new information, Vines argues, we develop new viewpoints.
-The authors of the Bible weren’t condemning committed monogamous relationships with those clobber verses.
-They were condoning relationships we wouldn’t approve of even today, no matter the sexual orientation.
+Vines argues that we develop new viewpoints when we are given new information.
+The authors of the Bible weren't condemning committed monogamous relationships with those clobber verses.
+They condoned relationships we would disapprove of even today, no matter the sexual orientation.
 Masters and young slave boys.
 Relationships of sexual power and excess.
 Prostitution.
 Gang rape.

-From start to finish, Vines holds the reader captive, challenging preconceived notions and long-held belief systems.
+Vines holds the reader captive from start to finish, challenging preconceived notions and long-held belief systems.
 In the book, he shares the story of his father.
 A devout Christian who changes his understanding of those clobber verses and their historical context.
 As a result, his father decides he can no longer be a member of a national organization for Christian lawyers.

 If you have ever questioned how to support your LGBTQ+ child and hold firm to your faith, this is a must-read book.
-Do you want to be an ally to the LGBTQ+ community, but don’t understand how to reconcile that with being a Christian?
+Do you want to ally with the LGBTQ+ community but don't understand how to reconcile that with being a Christian?
 This book is for you.
-If you are looking to understand how we can have a both/and relationship with God and the LGBTQ+ community, here is your answer.
+If you want to understand how we can have a both/and relationship with God and the LGBTQ+ community, here is your answer.